As a result of an Aspen Country Day School education, students will:

 The Lower School science program is designed to capture and nurture the natural curiosity of children.
 The year’s activities may include a trip to a local greenhouse to see plant biology at work, an exploration of geologic forms during a hike on Outdoor Ed, or hands-on engineering projects designing and building electrical circuits in Fifth Grade.

 As young scientists move into the Middle School, they focus on one particular aspect each year.
 In Sixth Grade, students study Earth science, exploring topics such as geology and hydrology.
 Seventh Graders study life science, covering cells, classification, and evolution.
 In Eighth Grade, students participate in an Environmental Chemistry and Physics class, applying their knowledge of atomic structure and physical laws to investigate issues of energy, the environment, and global challenges.
+They practice skills of engineering and design thinking to approach these challenges.
 The overall goal of the department is to have the students explore all the areas of science through project-based learning.